datastaxdevs/workshop-graphql-netflix/README.md

 <img src="img/waiting_for_authorization.png" />

-✅ **Step 4c:** Open the link your see above (`https://app.netlify.com/authorize?response[...]`) in a new WINDOW for the link to work, and authorize Netlify CLi to access Netlify on your behalf.
+✅ **Step 4c:** Open the link your see above (`https://app.netlify.com/authorize?response[...]`) in a new WINDOW for the link to work, and authorize Netlify CLI to access Netlify on your behalf.

 > When using GitPod the preview pane **will not display this properly.** You must click the "open in a new window" button in the very top right of the preview pane._